PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-12 05:18:33
+Last updated: 2024-04-12 05:19:07
-Random Quote: I want you to allow yourself to aknowledge the pain that you so clearly feel. - Fabiola Torres
+Random Quote: Send him to Belize?
+I'll send YOU to Belize. - Walter White